univention/univention-portal/frontend/README.md

 `VUE_APP_FEATURE` and explain them in `.env.local_example`.

-## Container based project setup -- experimental
+## Container based project setup -- recommended

 The container based project setup is in active development.
 It's main focus is on providing a test runner environment so that linting and testing can be